MANASLU CIRCUIT TREK

 GAIA

 Gaia (iOS/Android) is another offline mapping app that is very useful.
-It shows the contours in much more detail than Maps.me, as long as you have previously viewed the section of map online.
-With a paid membership you can download various maps in advance for offline use.
+It shows the contours in much more detail than Organic Maps, and you can download both the topographical and satellite view of your route in advance for offline use.
 The app has existing OpenStreetMap trails marked and you can import GPX tracks and view them offline.
 You can also create new routes online yourself and export them as GPX or KML files.
 You can navigate easily on the trail using the arrow that shows your GPS location.
-Unlike with Maps.me, it isn’t possible to quickly check distances between two points (or at least we haven’t figured out a way to do it).
+You can also check distances between places offline, however you will only get elevation profiles while online.
 There are a lot of useful features in the free version and even more benefits if you have a paid annual membership, so if you spend a lot of time outdoors it is worthwhile learning how to use the app to its full advantage.

 In our experience, Gaia drains your phone battery much quicker than Maps.me, even in flight mode, so it’s best to shut down the app completely each time you finish using it.